python-and-game/novthon/README.md

 - Fading was kinda changed in some ways in the coding format but mostly the same (it can be skipped by pressing 'ok' key (default is K_SPACE and K_RETURN) but it isn't really effective, you should press it fast if you wanted to skip transitions

-# PLEASE NOTE
-The Release Version will seperate both games into programs so you can download either of them